x0rz3q/advent-of-code-2019/README.md

 - A basic library would be nice to create for next year, grid printing, coordinate structs and basic algorithms.

-All code from this repo is licensed uner GPL v3.
+All code from this repo is licensed under GPL v3.